Getting started with Sass and Compass

 Now that we've covered a bit of the history of Sass and the fact that it has two syntaxes, I believe we are ready to write some code.
 Or should I say SCSS – because the SCSS syntax is like CSS and was designed to be a superset of CSS3's syntax.
 This means that every valid CSS3 stylesheet is valid SCSS.
 In fact, you can copy the contents of a CSS file and paste it into a SCSS file and Sass will compile it to clean CSS.

-Let’s test out this “theory” and copy the contents of our css file from this blog and paste it into screen.scss in our test project and run
+Let's test out this "theory" and copy the contents of an example css file and paste it into screen.scss in our test project and run

 Conclusion and next steps

 This example is obviously not the most practical example, and technically we didn't write any code.
 I just wanted to prove to you that there can be next to zero effort in transitioning to Sass because you just did it.